Thank you for reading our post, please rate this article at the end.

 Can You Cut Through Switchbacks?

-Now, switchbacks help preserve the environment, but they also make climbing the hill much longer.
+Switchbacks help preserve the environment, but they also make climbing the hill longer.
 So, can you cut through switchbacks to reach the top of the hill faster?

-This will be true in the beginning.
-However, the damage will become more pronounced in the long term as more people cut straight through a switchback.
+This will be true initially.
+However, the damage will worsen over time as more people cut straight through a switchback.
 Eventually, the entire trail may become unusable due to soil erosion.

 So please follow trail etiquette and do not cut straight through a switchback.